emre/lighthive/README.md

 #### Notes

-- You can see the list of api types at [Steem Developers Portal](https://developers.steem.io/apidefinitions/#apidefinitions-condenser-api)
+- You can see the list of api types at [Hive Developers Portal](https://developers.hive.io/apidefinitions/#apidefinitions-condenser-api)

 Consider using condenser_api methods until the other apis becomes stable.
 A warning from the official portal: